pranftw/neowise/README.md

 # neowise

-A Deep Learning Framework built with Python and Numpy
+A Deep Learning Framework built with Python and NumPy